 When: Until 28 April 2024

 Get ready to get ‘painterly’ at the Tate Modern this October half-term.
 Taking place in the Clore Studio is the chance for families to unleash their inner artists and create artwork in fun and unusual ways inspired by the abstract works of artists including Agnes Marten, Cy Twombly and Huguette Caland.

 Where: Tate Modern; nearest tube London Bridge

 London Literature Festival

-Where: The Science Museum; nearest tube South Kensington
+Where: The Interactive Gallery at the Science Museum, nearest tube South Kensington

 The BFI London Film Festival